 Indicate whether Name of Chief

 Role Scope In-house or Internal Reporting process

 · Outsource Internal Auditor/Auditing

 Audit Function Firm

-IAG) is headed by the Chief Audit In-house Dioscoro Functionally
+The Internal Audit Group (IAG) is headed by the Chief Audit Dioscoro Functionally

 , , , directly to the Board Audit and Teodorico L. Lim reporting to the

 Compliance Committee (BA ACC).
 The Internal Audit functions Board through the

 internal controls and the BACC and

 · · ement constructive measures to administratively to

 · · is also tasked to support the Bank's the President

 • ies and corporate governance

 and responsibilities of the Internal Audit Executive is covered by the

 · · Audit Manual which is revised and

 approved by the Board annu

 The major functions that IAG performs are:

 1. Develop an audit ch arter, approved by both senior

 • BACC, for the internal auditing

 activity.

 - anagement, an organization model

 nap major processes/operations for

 units. ifying the organization's auditable

 nent methodology for the auditable

 the model of major processes/

 operations. the model of major processes,

 • based on the risk assessment and

 requests from manage ement and get it approved by the

 Board.

 5. Work with senior mana gement and the BACC to establish a

 , , , that will ensure that audit

 ive appropriate attention.

 1 surance and Improvement Program

 ' ' al auditing activity that provides

 ernal auditing activity: (a) performs charter; (b) adheres to the standards

 s; (c) operates in an effective and

 (d) is perceived by the Board and

 ding value and improving an

 organization's operatio

-7. The internal audit func tion shall be established centrally by
+7. The internal audit func ·

 the parent bank (PNB) and shall have authority over the

-• ' ' osidiaries).
+• ' ' group (PNB and its Subsidiaries).
 PNB IAG shall define the

-es, methodology and scope for PNB
+internal audit strategies, methodology and scope for PNB

-- domestic and overseas subsidiaries
+and its BSP-supervised domestic and overseas subsidiaries

-and branches. heidiguine with getablished interval
+and branches.

-· · bsidiaries with established internal nternal audit of said entities shall
+· · For BSP-supervised subsidiaries with established internal audit functions, the internal audit of said entities shall

-, th PNB IAG to ensure consistent
+,

-1 nethodologies and alignment of
+1 closely coordinate with PNB IAG to ensure consistent adoption of audit methodologies and alignment of

 strategies and scope.